GitCVfb/RSSR/README.md

 sh inference.sh
 ```
-Note that `--load_1st_GS=0` denotes the correction result corresponding to the middle scanline of second RS frame, and `--load_1st_GS=1` denotes that corresponding to the first scanline of second RS frame.
+Note that `--load_1st_GS=0` denotes the correction evaluation corresponding to the middle scanline of second RS frame, and `--load_1st_GS=1` denotes the correction evaluation corresponding to the first scanline of second RS frame.

 ## Citations
 Please cite our paper if necessary: